 Translational Research Implementation Fund

-The objective of this award is to support research to generate preliminary data or pilot data with the expectation that it would be used for future applications particularly tri-council.
-These funds should not be used to supplement existing research funded programs (but they could be used to supplement DoM start-up funds).
-The types of research supported are typically projects eligible for CIHR funding and include:
+The Department of Medicine (DoM) Translational Research Implementation Fund is designed to support research to generate preliminary data or pilot data with the expectation that it would be used for future applications, particularly Tri-Council (CIHR).
+These funds should not be used to supplement existing research-funded programs (but they could be used to supplement DoM start-up funds).

 1. Translational research using animal models for human disease, tissues or cells from patients, etc.